WebAssembly/spec/document/core/exec/runtime.rst

 The ${:LABEL}, ${:FRAME}, and ${:HANDLER} instructions model :ref:`labels <syntax-label>`, :ref:`frames <syntax-frame>`, and active :ref:`exception handlers <syntax-handler>`, respectively, :ref:`"on the stack" <exec-notation>`.
 Moreover, the administrative syntax maintains the nesting structure of the original :ref:`structured control instruction <syntax-instr-control>` or :ref:`function body <syntax-func>` and their :ref:`instruction sequences <syntax-instrs>`.

+The variants of the ${:CALL} and ${:RETURN_CALL} instructions with a :ref:`function address <syntax-funcaddr>` represent an imminent call to a specific target function.

+Similarly, the variant of the ${:THROW} instruction with an :ref:`exception address <syntax-exnaddr>` represents an exception that is being thrown.
+Such exceptions are propagated through nested instruction sequences until a matching handler is found.

 The ${:TRAP} instruction represents the occurrence of a trap.
 Traps are bubbled up through nested instruction sequences, ultimately reducing the entire program to a single ${:TRAP} instruction, signalling abrupt termination.